fonsp/Pluto.jl/src/runner/PlutoRunner/README.md

 # SOME EXTRA NOTES

-1. The entire PlutoRunner should be a single file.
-2. Restrict the communication between this PlutoRunner and the Pluto server to only use *Base Julia types*, like `String`, `Dict`, `NamedTuple`, etc.
+Restrict the communication between PlutoRunner and the Pluto server to only use *Base Julia types*, like `String`, `Dict`, `NamedTuple`, etc.

-These restriction are there to allow flexibility in the way that this file is loaded on a runner process, which is something that we might want to change in the future.

 # DEVELOPMENT TIP
 If you are editing this file, you cannot use Revise unfortunately.